scottmuc/scottmuc.github.com/source/_posts/2016-08-28-osx-workstation-setup-automation.markdown

 ## There's No Place Like Home

 While I like where he went with it, but it missed a few things that I liked that **sprout** offered.
 I did have a full **sprout** way of setting up my machine that was inspired by [Gary Bernhardt's][bernhardt-setup] where his home directory is a repository.

 I've found that many people have `dotfile` repositories that get installed by their scripting.
+This adds a level of complexity and absraction that is not really necessary.
 Cloning straight into home removes a lot of moving parts.
+All of the sudden all the abstractions and scripts that go into setting up your home directory disappear.
+If you can successfully transform home into a repository you have a simple and easy way of maintaining dot files, and scripts to support your day-to-day activities.
+You've essentially already completed the first step in getting your machine setup.
+Also, because it's a repository, when you delete a file, it goes away.
+It's inherently an idempotent system!

 [bernhardt-setup]: https://github.com/garybernhardt/dotfiles

-## Key Management
+## Keys and Secrets Management

 Since this way of setting up your machine depends on being able to clone git repositories as a first step, it means that you're going to need to have your keys.
 For this, I follow Tammer Saleh's excellent post on [building an encrypted usb drive for your keys][tammer-usb].

+Every other secret goes into 1Password.
+At work we use LastPass and are able to integrate it into our scripting by running commands like `eval "$(lpass show 'Awesome/aws-secrets' --notes)"`.
+This way secrets are never recorded on disk in their unencryped form.

 [tammer-usb]: http://tammersaleh.com/posts/building-an-encrypted-usb-drive-for-your-ssh-keys-in-os-x/

+## What Could Possibly Go Wrong

+Workstation automation can be extremely flaky and that's due to the nature of it fetching dependencies from all sorts of locations.
+This drives home the reason for needing to run this frequently.
+I can pretty much guarantee that the code that worked a month ago will work today.
+Packages change name, or download locations change.
+This can result in a lot of mistrust of the automation.
+This leads to the following...

+## Duplication is OK

+Choosing when to vendor something is an important decision to make around construction your setup.
+The more you vendor, the more reproducable your automation will be.
+The more you vendor, the harder it is to keep up to date with changes.

+Something that took me a while to come to terms with is the amount of duplication in the world.
+There does not exist one true workstation to rule them all, but it is important to figure out what level of "sameness" is needed for your development needs.
+I have my personal workstation automation, but I also work with a team-wide system for workstation automation.
+I believe the team level is the largest group you can realistically manage without creating something too complex of manage.
+Your automation is going to be a somewhat handcrafted piece of art, but it's going to be a simple piece of art (hopefully).

 ## Summary